IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 > - Useful built-in functions
 {: .objective}

 In this first module, you will learn the basics of programming.
 We will start with basic operations in Julia.
-The next
+Then, you will learn about variables and the different types of variables in programming.
+This module also covers the differnt data structures in Julia, such as tuples, dictionaries and arrays, and we will finish this module with useful built-in

 # Basics